Accelerator: Sales Compensation Plans Explained

 Retaining Top Performers

-Accelerators can also play a key role in retaining top performers.
+Accelerators can also play a key role in retaining top performers by helping them achieve their target earnings OTE.
 High-performing salespeople are often highly motivated by financial rewards, and accelerators can provide a significant financial incentive.
 By offering the potential for higher earnings, accelerators can help keep top performers motivated and engaged, reducing the risk of them leaving for other opportunities.

 Furthermore, accelerators can help attract top talent.
 When high-performing salespeople are looking for new opportunities, they often look at the potential for earnings.
 By offering a compensation plan with accelerators, a company can make itself more attractive to top performers.